-In November 2014, the Company entered into a Research and License Agreement, or the Janssen ADU-214 Agreement, with Janssen Biotech Inc., or Janssen, a wholly owned subsidiary of Johnson & Johnson Development Corporation, to develop a drug for the treatment of lung cancer.
+In October 2014, the Company entered into a Research and License Agreement, or the Janssen ADU-214 Agreement, with Janssen Biotech Inc., or Janssen, a wholly owned subsidiary of Johnson & Johnson Development Corporation, to develop a drug for the treatment of lung cancer.
 Under the terms of the Janssen ADU-214 Agreement, the Company granted Janssen an exclusive, worldwide license to research, develop, manufacture, use, sell and otherwise exploit products containing ADU-214 for any and all uses.
 Janssen has agreed not to administer or cause to be administered ADU-214 in humans in clinical trials for the treatment of pancreatic cancer or mesothelioma.
 The Company was responsible for certain research and development activities from the effective date of the agreement until investigational new drug application, or IND, approval which occurred in the fourth quarter of 2015.

-Since the inception of the Janssen ADU-214 Agreement through March 31, 2017, the Company received an upfront license fee of \$30.0 million and substantive and non-substantive milestone payments of \$21.0 million upon completion of various development activities.
 Under the terms of the Janssen ADU-214 Agreement, the Company is eligible to receive future contingent payments up to a total of \$766.0 million composed of development milestones through completion of all Phase 3 clinical trials, as well as regulatory and commercial milestones.
 The contingent payments are triggered upon the activities expected to be undertaken by Janssen.
 The Company is eligible to receive royalties on any net sales of licensed products by Janssen, its affiliates and sublicensees at a rate ranging from high-single digits to low teens based on the aggregate annual net sales of licensed products worldwide and based on the country of sale.
+Future milestone payments and royalties will be recognized when earned as the Company has no remaining performance obligations under this agreement.